 Motivation is a powerful and intoxicating but mercurial force.
 It feels great and can help a person accomplish amazing things.
 But motivation relies on emotions and can be fleeting.
 As a result, some say you shouldn’t seek motivation but pursue discipline instead.

 Contrarians claim that the slow consistency of discipline makes it a superior way to achieve long-term goals.
 But where does that leave motivation?
 To better understand the balance between these two forces, let’s start by taking a step back and looking more closely at how each one works.

 Motivation is Energy

-Motivation can come from anywhere, maybe even unexpectedly.
+Motivation can come from anywhere, even unexpectedly.
 But some of the most common places to look for it include: